Welcome to Geology of United States Highpoints

 In the process of this project I have discovered that the Highpoints serve as an excellent introduction to the geology of our nation, since almost all of the major rock types, time periods, and physiographic provinces are represented!
 One key geologic concept is illustrated repeatedly, that of differential weathering.
 Many Highpoints are composed of materials that are more resistant to weathering than the materials around them, so that they have become prominent features of the landscape.
 Others, like Mt.
 Whitney in California and Mt.
 Sunflower in Kansas, have nearby neighbors of nearly the same height and geology.
 But the same principle still applies - - they and their neighbors are more resistant than their surroundings.

 Some familiarity with the language of geology is assumed.
-The reader may wish to refer to a glossary of geological terms such as:
+The reader may wish to refer to a geological time scale such as:

 I have also prepared a spreadsheet for the highpoints.
 The following links will lead you to various versions of the spreadsheet: